openshift/lvm-operator/doc/user-guide/usage.md

     ]
 }
 ```
-- Create a PVC using the StorageClass created for the deviceClass.
-The PVC will
+## Deploying PVC and App Pod

-  not be bound until a pod claims the storage as the volume binding mode is set
+- Create a PVC using the StorageClass.
+The PVC will not be bound until a pod
-  to WaitForFirstConsumer.
+claims the storage as the volume binding mode is set to WaitForFirstConsumer.

 ```yaml
 cat <<EOF | kubectl apply -f -
 apiVersion: v1